The Ultimate List of 125+ Email Marketing Terms (Glossary)

 Email Automation

 Email automation uses pre-set systems to trigger emails automatically, which eliminates the need for constant oversight.
 This approach allows marketers to send timely, relevant messages while saving valuable time and effort.
+(If you want to do a deep dive into email automation, check out our guide to email marketing automation strategy.)

 Marketing Automation Sequence Example